British air forces exploit tried-and-true precedents to secure the Summer Games

 One might expect the job of securing the skies over this summer's Olympics in London to force British air defenses to adopt new or unusual capabilities.
 But as the recent Taurus Mountain 2 preparatory exercise demonstrated, the task offers U.K. forces a chance to return to core, pre-9/11 competencies after years of using their aircraft in nontraditional roles over Iraq, Afghanistan and Libya.
 This may be most true of the Royal Navy's Sea King Airborne Surveillance and Control (Skasac) ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Olympics Will Require Familiar Duties For Air Forces".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Olympics Will Require Familiar Duties For Air Forces".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.